Resources are provided with this practice

 Summary

-Social problem-solving is often developed through interactions with others.
+Social problem solving is often fostered intuitively through interactions with others.
 Some students, including those on the autism spectrum, may benefit from systematic instruction in helpful strategies for social problem solving.

 Instruction helps students to understand: